tphummel/wordle/content/w/2023-04-01/index.md

 }
 ---
 <!-- more -->
+Solution was meta, starting a new month.
 Liked my words.
 I though I had it on guess three.